Students in Year Four of the Saint Louis University School of Medicine M.D. degree program complete 30 weeks of electives.

 As part of the pre-residency phase at Saint Louis University School of Medicine, medical students are encouraged to visit other AAMC-approved institutions via the AAMC's Visiting Student Application Service to broaden their experience in different health care systems and educate them in regard to potential residency programs to which they might wish to apply.
 All extramural electives are direct patient care electives.

-Students who are interested in pursuing an international elective are encouraged to consider taking FCM 0410: Global Health: Cross Cultural/International Experiences, offered by the Department of Community and Family Medicine, or IM 0437: Geriatric Care in China, offered by the Department of Internal Medicine.
+Students who are interested in pursuing an international elective are encouraged to consider taking FCM 0410: Global Health: Cross Cultural/International Experiences, offered by the Department of Community and Family Medicine.

 Two scholarships are offered for fourth year medical students considering an international elective: Dr. Tom Dooley Memorial International Elective Scholarship Program and The Everett M. Sugarbaker School of Medicine Scholarship Program.
 The application process begins the fall of the Year Four academic year.
 Awards are disbursed at the completion of the elective.